jfoyarzo/ToDo-list/README.md

 # To Do List

 > App for keeping track of tasks.
-Users can mark completed tasks and add new ones.
+Users can add and edit tasks, mark the ones that are completed, and clear all completed tasks.

 ## Built With